xk0fe/read-later-extension/README.md

 # Read Later Extension 📚

-A powerful browser extension for Chrome and Opera that helps you manage your reading queue with priorities and time estimates.
+A simple browser extension for Chrome based browsers that helps you manage your reading queue with priorities and time estimates.

 ## Features ✨